jaiNagaraj/FangEngine/README.md

 Uses the Simple DirectMedia Layer graphics library in C++.
 Piece and board graphics taken from Wikimedia Commons.
 The font used for displaying end status, American Captain, is from FontSpace.
 All code was created and belongs to Jai Nagaraj.

 ## Progress (section created in Jan 2024, so past work is undocumented aside from commits)
+1/12/2024 - Embarking on effort to clean up code and increase encapsulation before Perft.
+1/10/2024 - Chess game version 1 complete.
+Implemented pawn promotion and insufficient material draw, though it is untested.
 1/7/2024 - Chess game nearly complete.
 Need to implement pawn promotion and insufficient material draw to complete.